-How long before a collection is reported, the Credit Bureaus?
+How long before a collection is reported to the Credit Bureau?

 Once an account goes about 150 days past due, a creditor will turn the account over to collections.
 They will either pass it on to their in-house collections department or sell the debt to a collection agency for pennies on the dollar.

 The collection agency will attempt to collect the debt from you.
-Usually, you are given a few weeks to settle the debt before they report to the Credit Bureaus.
+Usually, you are given a few weeks to settle the debt before reporting to the Credit Bureaus.
 However, they may also report it immediately.

 Disputing inaccurate collections directly with the Credit Bureaus